Heading

 Our flight from YVR to Manila, was around 15 hours and a bit bumpy at times.
 We arrived early morning in Manila to a lovely 22 degrees Celsius which buoyed our spirits in spite of the lack of sleep on the crowded plane and a late arrival.

-The original “plan” had been to check our luggage all the way through to Cataclan however, due to customs regulations, the luggage – all 43 pieces of it had to be unloaded in Manila, before checking it onto the next flight.
+The original “plan” had been to check our luggage all the way through to Cataclan, however, due to customs regulations, the luggage – all 43 pieces of it had to be unloaded before checking it onto the next flight.
 Needless to say, with such a large group, it took a while and one suitcase never appeared on the carousel.
 We had to catch the next flight, which involved a shuttle to another terminal.

 How do you know you’re in the Philippines?
 The bus will honk its horn no less than five times in a five minute drive, careening around corners and seeming to drive straight into oncoming traffic, which parted like the Red Sea.
 Whew, we made the flight, but just barely.